timesize/monster-oop/homework/27-28/week-01/README.md

 ## Day 1

-1. Follow the instructions on [Command Line Mystery](https://github.com/sf-wdi-27-28/command-line-mystery) to solve the command-line mysteries.
+1. **DUE TONIGHT**: Follow the instructions on [Command Line Mystery](https://github.com/sf-wdi-27-28/command-line-mystery) to solve the command-line mysteries.
 Don't worry if you can't complete everything.
 If you need help, work together and make use of the TAs.
 1. Go to your class schedule ([27](https://github.com/sf-wdi-27-28/schedule-27)/[28](https://github.com/sf-wdi-27-28/schedule-28)).
 Click on the "Issues" tab at the top -> "New Issue" button.
 For the title type "YOUR_FIRST_NAME's links".
 In the comment section, type your Slack and GitHub usernames.
   <img src="https://cloud.githubusercontent.com/assets/3010270/13731806/f468a340-e92f-11e5-8cef-346edffb510a.png" alt="Issue example" width="500px">
 2. Watch [Growth Mindset TED Talk](https://www.youtube.com/watch?v=pN34FNbOKXc) and think about how you can apply a growth mindset to your new life as a developer!